 This is because of a feat or a nickname or a physical attribute or, yes, annoyingly frustrating and sustained incompetence or failure to meet expectations (sorry Royce Clayton and Adam Dunn).

-Hollis “Sloppy” Thurston, who was born on this date in 1899, is one of those folks.
+Hollis “Sloppy” Thurston is one of those folks.

 In fact, ol’ Sloppy gets a mention at almost every time I watch a Sox game.

 Thurston is the only pitcher in White Sox history to strike out the side on nine pitches, aka an “immaculate inning.”

 On this date in 1923 at Comiskey Park, the right-hander from Fremont, Neb., retired Connie Mack’s Philadelphia Athletics in the 12th inning in order, on strikes on nine pitches.